15 Ways to Make Friends as an Adult

 8. Utilize Social Media and Online Forums

-In today's digital age, social media isn't just for staying in touch with old friends—it's also a powerful tool for making new ones.
+In today's digital age, social media is for more than staying in touch with old friends.
+It's also a powerful tool for making new ones.

 Platforms like Facebook groups, Reddit communities, or specialized forums cater to a wide range of interests and hobbies.